ta-ke-inf/SSO-auto-login/README.md

 Args
 - username: your SSO username
 - passward: your SSO passward
-- minutes: You can choose how often you want to monitor the login screen.
+- minutes: You can choose how often you want to monitor the login screen. ex) 30